Marco Rubio Explains Why He Thinks Rashida Tlaib And Ilhan Omar Wanted The Israel Ban

 The two lawmakers were set to visit Israel on Sunday as part of a fact-finding tour, which would include stops in Palestinian-controlled districts.

-Rubio’s tweet came shortly after President Donald Trump tweeted that Israel would show “great weakness” if it permitted Tlaib and Omar entry into the country, given their past remarks about the Jewish state.
+Rubio’s tweet came shortly after Trump tweeted that Israel would show “great weakness” if it permitted Tlaib and Omar entry into the country, given their past remarks about the Jewish state.

 They also are one of the few supporters in all of Congress of the boycott, divestment and sanctions (BDS) movement, which was officially condemned in the House last month with a non-binding resolution, according to The New York Times.
-They were among only 16 Democrats in total opposed the resolution.
+The two congresswomen were among only 16 Democrats in total who opposed the resolution.

 Several groups and politicians expressed their anger at Israel’s choice to ban the two sitting U.S. congresswomen from visiting, including liberal, pro-Israel J-Street and the Jewish Democratic Council of America.

-Though Omar has criticized the American Israel Public Affairs Committee in the past, they stated that “every member of Congress should be able to visit” Israel.
+Though Omar has criticized the American Israel Public Affairs Committee in the past, the group stated that “every member of Congress should be able to visit” Israel.

 'Mistake': Marco Rubio breaks with Trump on Israel's barring of Rashida Tlaib and Ilhan Omarhttps://t.co/WRHGfJx3ON pic.twitter.com/buIYA1AEYs